Margaret-Johnson-ai/Data-Analytics-Portfolio/COVID_Healthcare_Impact/README.md

-# 🦠 COVID-19 Healthcare Impact: A County-Level Data Analysis Project (New Jersey)
+# 🩺 COVID-19 Healthcare Impact in New Jersey
+_A Data Cleaning & Analysis Project_

+---

+## 🎯 Project Purpose

-This project explores the impact of COVID-19 on healthcare systems across New Jersey using real-world public health data.
-It focuses on data cleaning, integration, and visualization to uncover trends related to death rates, hospital utilization, and household income by county.
+This project investigates how COVID-19 impacted healthcare systems and outcomes across counties in New Jersey.
+By combining data from federal and state health sources, the goal is to uncover how death rates, hospital resource usage, and county income levels are interrelated.

+---

+## ❓ Key Questions to Answer During Analysis

+- What counties experienced the **highest COVID-19 death rates**?
+- Is there a relationship between **income level** and **COVID-19 mortality**?
+- Did counties with **higher ICU utilization** experience more fatalities?
+- Which counties were **most vulnerable** based on combined metrics?

+These questions will be addressed during the Exploratory Data Analysis (EDA) phase.

 ---